 If you’ve been cut deeply by others, it’s best to start slow.
-Find a few people, one or two people who you can trust enough to start building your new friendships, even if they’re old friends with a new beginning.
-Find out what your personal values are, i.e. humility, honesty, kindness, caring, and find ways to practice them in your relationships with these new friends.
-This may look as simple as going for a walk with them, or saying things that are supportive, practicing and establishing your values.
+Find a few people, one or two friends who you can trust enough to start building your new friendships.
+Even if they’re old friends with a new beginning.
+Find out what your shared personal values are; i.e. humility, honesty, kindness, caring, and find ways to practice them in your relationships with these new friends.
+This may look as simple as going for a walk with them when they want to vent about something that’s on their mind, or saying things that are supportive.
 This will build trust.

 And the more you practice these values, the stronger they will become.
-Your friendships will be held in the foundation of these values the more you practice them.
+Your friendships will be held on the foundation of these values the more you practice them.
 This is how trust is built.
-It’s worth mentioning that this is a slow process, and it’s best not to rush into these relationships bearing the full extent of your vulnerabilities.
+It’s worth mentioning that this is a slow process. and it’s best not to rush into these relationships bearing the full extent of your vulnerabilities.